Horse Racing Betting Tips

 Horse Racing Betting Tips & Bookmaker Offers

-Bettingexpert brings you horse racing betting tips from one of the UK's best racing tipsters, Stepehn Harris.
-Stephen has been posting his daily selections exclusive to bettingexpert since 2012 with a devoted following of punters around the world heeding his horse racing betting tips each day, joining Stephen and bettingexpert is a partnership in profit.
-Get Stephen's tips now.
+Bettingexpert brings you horse racing betting tips from one of the UK’s best racing tipsters, Stephen Harris.
+Stephen has been posting his daily selections exclusive to bettingexpert since 2012.
+Our daily tips are followed by punters around the world.
+Improve your betting returns by following Stephen’s tips each day.

-But it's not only profitable free horse racing tips available at.bettingexpert, you can also take advantage of a range of great horse racing free bets and promotions.
-Check our current listing of horse racing offers and enhance your chances of making money following free horse racing tips at bettingexpert.
+But there’s more than free horse racing tips.
+Take advantage of a range of great horse racing free bets and promotions.
+Check our current listing of horse racing offers.
+Enhance your chances of making money following free horse racing tips at bettingexpert.

-With over 20 years experience in the racing industry, Stephen Harris is now one of the UK's best horse racing tipsters, with a certified record of delivering profitable racing tips for over five years.
-Follow Stephen's popular Daily Nap and Value Angle horse racing betting tips each day exclusive to bettingexpert.
+Stephen Harris has over 20 years experience in the UK racing industry.
+He is now one of the best horse racing tipsters in the UK.
+Stephen’s results are verified with over eight years posting tips at bettingexpert.
+Follow Stephen’s popular Daily Nap and Value Angle horse racing betting tips.
+Stephen’s tips are available each day exclusive to bettingexpert.